 * * *

 This path is long.
 It’s hard.
 It’s unpopular.
-It will have set backs.
-It’s a nearly guaranteed there will be an enormous amount of organization resistance to such an idea for any brand…or police department.
+It will have setbacks.
+It’s a nearly guaranteed there will be an enormous amount of organizational resistance to such an idea for any brand…or police department.
 Like I’ve argued many times over: For forward-thinking brands the activities of social media and content creation will be a line item in the job description of more and more employees that don’t work for marketing or communications.

 If you enjoyed this post, you might also like: